 Here are seven things you might not know about fraud alerts.

 - A fraud alert encourages third parties to take extra steps to verify your identity before extending credit.
 What exactly does this mean?
-With an initial 90-day fraud alert, companies are encouraged to take reasonable steps to confirm you are who you say you are, such as contacting you at a phone number you provide, before completing a request for credit.
+With an initial one-year fraud alert, companies are encouraged to take reasonable steps to confirm you are who you say you are, such as contacting you at a phone number you provide, before completing a request for credit.
 This can make it more difficult for an identity thief or fraudster to open new accounts or modify existing accounts in your name.
 However, it’s important to note a fraud alert would not prevent an identity thief from attempting to use an existing account – a credit card, for example.

 - For service members, there is an active duty military alert.
 An active duty alert is an option specifically available for U.S. service men and women.
-Like an initial 90-day fraud alert, an active duty alert encourages companies to take extra steps to verify your identity, such as contacting you by phone, before opening new accounts in your name or modifying existing ones.
-This type of fraud alert lasts for 12 months.
-Service men and women can have a personal representative with a Power of Attorney add the fraud alert on their behalf if they are already deployed.
+Like an initial one-year fraud alert, an active duty alert encourages companies to take extra steps to verify your identity, such as contacting you by phone, before opening new accounts in your name or modifying existing ones.
+This type of fraud alert also lasts for one year.
+Service men and women can have a personal representative with a Power of Attorney add an active duty alert on their behalf if they are already deployed.

 - You can update or remove a fraud alert by phone or mail.
-Removing or updating contact information on a fraud alert—90-day, seven-year, or active duty military alert—can be done by phone or mail at any of the three major credit bureaus.
+Removing or updating contact information on a fraud alert—one-year, seven-year, or active duty military alert—can be done by phone or mail at any of the three nationwide credit bureaus.
 At Equifax, if you wish to update your information over the phone, you will need to answer questions that are designed to verify your identity.
 If your identity can’t be verified, we will provide you with more information about the documents you’ll need to mail to us in order for us to make sure we validate your identity.
 If you choose to update your information by mail, you'll need to send a request in writing along with documents to verify your identity.
 Learn more about which documents are accepted.

 Someone else is able to manage your fraud alert on your behalf.

 - There are many additional resources that offer great information about fraud alerts and fraud-related topics.
 In addition to the three major credit bureaus, you may find more information about fraud alerts on the Equifax website, the Federal Trade Commission (FTC) and/or the Consumer Financial Protection Bureau (CFPB) websites.
 Your state Attorney General’s website may also offer educational material on fraud-related topics, including types of fraud and what to do if you’re a victim of fraud.